Saturday, September 14, 2024

 Additional Chiropractic Blog: expressivepostures.blogspot.com

-After 30 years as a practicing doctor of chiropractic (DC) in the Metro-Boston area I was forced... due to health factors... to retire from everyday practice... as I was diagnosed with multiple myeloma in October of 2018.
+After 30 years as a practicing doctor of chiropractic (DC) in the Metro-Boston area I was forced... due to health factors... to retire from everyday practice.
+After recovering from open heart surgery some years ago...
+I was diagnosed with multiple myeloma in October of 2018.
 Over the next year I underwent a chemotherapy/immunotherapy regimen which at times rendered me tired, exhausted, pained and fatigued.
 I was riddled with nighttime bouts of insomnia... neuromusculoskeletal spasms and cramps... as well as active neuropathies of the extremities.
 I was at that time... too discomforted to apply myself to anything on a regular and predictable schedule... as I could not sleep... nor could I function between day and night with any level of certainty.
 I was... 'shut-down.'
-This explains my migration from chiropractic to the mind/body aspects of hypnotherapy and neurolinguistic programming.
+This explains my migration from my active and physically demanding chiropractic practice... to the 'less' physically demanding... if one could call it that... mind/body aspects of psychoanalytic theory, hypnotherapy, neurolinguistic programming and the ongoing development of my Expressive Postures and Hypnosis Seminar Series™.

-My cancer/oncologic based hypnosis and neurolinguistic programming exercises are not therapeutic in any sense of the word.
-Your oncologist is your doctor.
+My cancer based hypnosis and neurolinguistic programming exercises are not therapeutic in any sense of the word.
+Your medical provider is your cancer guide.
 Nothing... definitively speaking... will stop chemotherapy/immunotherapy side-effects... nor will any self-help exercise replace any side-effect care your doctor may offer you.
-Self-hypnosis and neurolinguistics may assist you in reaching a new level of self-control with imaginative self-imagery and a new and innovative self-talk... that will help you to experience a sense of being in control of your side-effects and cancer/oncologic pain.
-I still... and will forever... depend upon my chemotherapy/immunotherapy regimen for my continued wellbeing... and so I continue to learn... accept... and experience... my cancer/oncological pain and its side-effects... by living with them everyday... just like you... but we do not have to let them dominate our thoughts and our lives.
+Self-hypnosis and neurolinguistics may assist you in reaching a new level of self-control with imaginative self-imagery and a new and innovative self-talk... that will help you to experience a sense of being in control of your side-effects and cancer pain.
+I still... and will forever... depend upon my chemotherapy/immunotherapy regimen for my continued wellbeing... and so I continue to learn... accept... and experience... my cancer pain and its side-effects... by living with them everyday... just like you... but we do not have to let them dominate our thoughts and our lives.

 A brief guide to Self-Hypnosis and imaginative Self-Imagery...